🏺

 - ✓Test: shake the box – if anything moves, add more filler.

-For especially valuable or fragile items, we recommend double boxing.
+For particularly valuable or fragile items, we recommend double packaging.

 - ✓Place the packed box inside a larger box with a layer of filler between them.